pactsafe/pactsafe-ios-sdk/README.md

 ## Notes Before Getting Started

 ### Demo iOS App
 As you follow along in this guide, you may want to look at the PactSafe iOS Demo App as an example.
+You can pull down the [demo app here in GitHub](https://github.com/pactsafe/pactsafe-ios-sdk-demo).

 ### Debug Mode
 Something not quite working the way you expect or you need additional information as to what might not be working?
-No problem.
-Simply enable the `debugMode` property on `PSApp.shared`.
+Simply enable the `debugMode` property on `PSApp.shared` to print additional information.

 ```swift
 PSApp.shared.debugMode = true